Medical Information

 Intracranial hemorrhage—Rebinyn® controlled FIX levels with 5 doses vs 28 for SHL

-A single 80 IU/kg dose of Rebinyn®, followed by four 40 IU/kg doses, was predicted to maintain target FIX levels for a 3-week postoperative period using PK simulations.1
+A single 80 IU/kg dose of Rebinyn®, followed by four 40 IU/kg doses, was predicted to maintain target FIX levels for a 3-week period using PK simulations.1

 Intracranial hemorrhage chart